Maxime Martin

-Maxime Martin (born 20 March 1986) is a Belgian professional racing driver and son of four-time Spa 24 Hours winner Jean-Michel Martin.
-He is currently a factory driver for Mercedes-AMG set to compete in the 2025 FIA World Endurance Championship with Iron Lynx.
-Martin had previously been a BMW factory driver between 2013 and 2017, racing full-time in the American Le Mans Series for BMW Team RLL in 2013, as well as acting as BMW's DTM test and reserve driver.
-In late 2013 at BMW Motorsport's yearly review, Martin was confirmed as a full-time BMW DTM driver for the 2014 season.
-In 2018 Martin joined Aston Martin Racing for which he competed in the FIA World Endurance Championship between 2018 and 2020.
+Maxime Ariane Pascal Martin (born 20 March 1986) is a Belgian professional racing driver competing in the FIA World Endurance Championship with Iron Lynx.
+He is currently a Mercedes-AMG factory driver, having previously been so for BMW in two different spells and Aston Martin.
+He won the 2016 24 Hours of Spa for BMW, the 2020 24 Hours of Le Mans in GTE Pro for Aston Martin, and the 2026 24 Hours of Nürburgring for Mercedes-AMG.
+He is also an FIA GT1 World Championship, GT World Challenge Europe, American Le Mans Series and DTM race winner.

+He is the son of four-time Spa 24 Hours winner Jean-Michel Martin.

 Early career

 Born in Uccle, Martin finished fourth in 2006 in the Formula Renault 1.6 Belgium series.
-In 2007 he began racing in the Eurocup Mégane Trophy, finishing third overall with one victory.
-The following year he finished as runner-up, with six wins.
+In 2007, he began racing in the Eurocup Mégane Trophy, finishing third overall with one victory.
+The following year, he finished as runner-up, with six wins.
 He also won the French Renault Clio Cup title.
-In 2009 he raced mainly in the FIA GT3 European Championship for AutoGT Racing in a Morgan Aero 8, winning at Silverstone.
+In 2009, he raced mainly in the FIA GT3 European Championship for AutoGT Racing in a Morgan Aero 8, winning at Silverstone.

 Sportscar racing

-For 2010 Martin began racing in the new FIA GT1 World Championship for the Marc VDS Racing Team in a Ford GT.
+For 2010, Martin began racing in the new FIA GT1 World Championship for the Marc VDS Racing Team in a Ford GT.
 Along with teammate Bas Leinders he scored two podium finishes and ended the season 14th in the standings.
-In 2011, Martin teamed with Frédéric Makowiecki to win 4 races, including both rounds at Ordos.
-Between 2011 and 2013 Martin raced in the Blancpain Endurance Series mainly driving a BMW Z4 GT3 also for the Marc VDS Racing Team.
+In 2011, Martin teamed with Frédéric Makowiecki to win four races, including both rounds at Ordos.
+Between 2011 and 2013, Martin raced in the Blancpain Endurance Series mainly driving a BMW Z4 GT3 also for the Marc VDS Racing Team.
 His best result came in 2012, where he finished runner-up together with his teammates Bas Leinders and Markus Palttala.